Fabulous Destination Wedding Ideas

 - They say the best favors are edibles .
 No one can resist a yummy treat at the end of a night full of dancing and drinking.
 Think of treats you can just buy at your destination – for example in Jamaica you can give away Mini Rum cakes or Jerk seasoning that your guests can take home to recreate the local flavors.

 - Keep your female guests warm from the evening ocean breeze by giving them Pashmina shawls as favors.
+For more ideas, check out our post with 17 welcome bag and favor ideas.

 - A welcome letter is a great way to not only greet your guests, but also keep them informed on all the week’s events and any other important info.
 Design your letter in the form of a travel brochure.
 Put a nice picture of your locale on the front cover.
 Inside, put the day, time and location of any pre-wedding event as well as the ceremony and reception.
 You can also add other useful tips like the local currency exchange rate and how to get around.